 Please note, formally reported academic misconduct process results will reflected on the student’s conduct record.
 Informally reported results will not be reflected on the student’s conduct record.
 Instead, the DOS Office will only track the student’s conduct to determine patterns of recidivism (in other classes) and for data assessment purposes.
 If a student, again, violates the academic Student Code of Conduct, informally reported academic misconduct may be added to the subsequent formal academic misconduct process.

 Non-academic misconduct is an act that violates the University’s rules, policies, and regulations while on campus, as well as during off-campus functions sponsored or supervised by the University.
-You can access the non-academic misconduct form here.
+Access the non-academic misconduct form.

 Violations of this type include but are not limited to: